cdev-framework/cdev-sdk/README.md

 # Cdev - Serverless Development Framework

 Cdev provides a development environment and framework that allows python developers to easily create and deploy Serverless Applications on Amazon Web Services.
-By providing features like automated dependency management, isolated deployment environments, and function artifact optimizations, Cdev allows developers to focus on the development of their project; then deploy an optimized version of their project onto Aws with a single command.
+By providing features like automated dependency management, isolated deployment environments, and function artifact optimizations, Cdev allows developers to focus on the development of their project then deploy an optimized version of their project onto Aws with a single command.

 [![](https://cdevframework.io/images/github_banner.png)](https://cdevframework.io)